-- ASUG produced a poll called the 2019 State of the SAP Community which covered S/4HANA topics.
+- ASUG produced a poll called the 2019 State of the SAP Community, which covered S/4HANA topics.

 - How accurate was this poll?

-The first thing to note about the ASUG poll is that ASUG provided no numbers about who took the poll.
+The first thing to note about the ASUG poll is that ASUG provided no numbers about who took the survey.
 Nothing.
 No numbers about how many participants there were, industry the customers were from, nothing.

 These graphics are the only real detail from the poll.
 We will highlight some of the curious observations listed in these graphics.

 In June of 2016, Nucleus Research published a very different type of result from polling SAP customers.